zaabinio/runasand.github.com/source/_posts/2013-03-29-introduction-to-digital-security-with-the-cij.markdown

 A number of people asked if we had some sort of document or manual explaining all the topics covered at this event.
 I mentioned [Security in a box](https://securityinabox.org/) and the [FLOSS Manuals](http://flossmanuals.net/), but also pointed out that there is currently no single document available, that I am aware of, which explains all of these topics.

-I have previously discussed creating such a document with the [Rory Peck Trust](http://www.rorypecktrust.org/), which is a London based organization that specialises in safety, security and professional development for freelance journalists.
+I have previously discussed creating such a document with the [Rory Peck Trust](http://www.rorypecktrust.org/), which is a London based organization that specializes in safety, security and professional development for freelance journalists.
 I mentioned this again when I met with them the day after the CIJ event, and I'm looking forward to seeing the end result in a few months.

 Thanks to the [Centre for Investigative Journalism](http://tcij.org/) for hosting the event and inviting me.